kampersanda/xcdat/README.md

 ## API

-Xcdat can be used by including only the header `xcdat.hpp`.
+Xcdat consists of only the header files and can be used by including only the header `xcdat.hpp`.
+Also, it uses `namespace xcdat`.

 ### Trie dictionary types